cobwebch/external_import/Documentation/Administration/Columns/Index.rst

       In such scenarios you will generally want to have one of the nested fields "take the main role", i.e. have its value fill a column bearing the name of TYPO3 column which contains the substructure configuration.
 In the above example, the `product` field is matched to the "products" column name.
+      In such a case, this nested field will go through any :ref:`transformations <administration-transformations>` defined for the column.

+      If you need to apply :ref:`transformations <administration-transformations>` to other substructure fields, map them to :ref:`additional fields <administration-additionalfields>`.
+In order for this to work, you need to write some value into each additional field, otherwise it will result in a configuration error.
+So you need to set some dummy value, that is overridden by the values pointed to by the `substructureFields` configuration, but take care that if such a value is missing, the dummy value will remain and may produce unwanted results, depending on the rest of your configuration.

 Scope
   Handle data